w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ![js-delegation-undelegate](../assets/js-delegation-undelegated.png)

-After you undelegated, the conviction lock will start the countdown and you funds will be available for unlocking after the countdown ends.
+After you undelegated, the conviction lock will start the countdown, and your funds will be available for unlocking after the countdown ends.

 ### Unlock Expired ConvictionVoting Locks

-After the conviction lock expires you can go to [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics) and submit a `convictionVoting.unlock` extrinsic to unlock funds for a specific track.
+After the conviction lock expires, you can go to [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics) and submit a `convictionVoting.unlock` extrinsic to unlock funds for a specific track.
 Note that if you delegated multiple tracks, the funds will be unlocked after undelegating all the tracks.